MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-825-paginated-cascading-parameters-default-values-not-expected.md

 ## Solutions and workarounds

 You can manually set the values of the parameters and render the report normally.
 Alternatively, you can go to **File** > **Disable preview features** to disable the react renderer to fix the issue temporarily.

+> [!NOTE]
-Note: The old renderer is no longer supported and other issues with parameters or rendering might occur with preview features disabled.
+> The old react renderer is no longer supported and other issues with parameters or rendering might occur with preview features disabled.

 ## Next steps